 Click above image to enlarge.

-The Northerly Island is a 91-acre manmade peninsula found on the shores of Lake Michigan in Chicago, Illinois.
+The Northerly Island is a 91-acre manmade peninsula found on the shores of Lake Michigan in Chicago, Ill.
 It is located south of the Adler Planetarium and provides protection to Burnham Harbor from Lake Michigan storms.
-The restoration would primarily occur on the south side of the island and encompass approximately 40-acres of land.
-From 1947-2002 the island was home to a small airport known as Meigs Field.
-Today, the northern end of the island is occupied by a music venue: the Charter One Pavilion.
+The restoration would primarily occur on the south side of the island and encompass approximately 40 acres of land.
+From 1947 to 2002 the island was home to a small airport known as Meigs Field.
+Today, the northern end of the island is occupied by a music venue, Charter One Pavilion.
 Northerly Island’s unique location and vicinity within Lake Michigan provides an ecological refuge to a variety of organisms in an otherwise urban environment.

 The project includes the following features:

 Site Preparation – The first task would be to install safety fencing and other safety features in order to keep the public out of the site during heavy construction.
 Staging areas and access roads would be demarcated.
-All surficial infrastructure and ornaments would need to be removed and discarded or stockpiled and saved depending on the CDP’s needs and desires.
+All surficial infrastructure and ornaments would need to be removed and discarded or stockpiled and saved depending on the Chicago Park District's (CDP) needs and desires.